richiet12/artist-album-viewer/README.md

 - A no javascript version of the site is not required.
 - Accessibility is important.
 I have ensured that the app has a 100% rating in the Chrome accessibility audit.
 - Styling the ui is not a priority for this task.
 With more time I would like to improve the visual appearence.
+- GraphBrain does not offer a way to get smaller renditions of the album artwork